User Guide

 If you use a spreadsheet to hold your inventory we suggest you make an export tab that you can copy this info into so that you do not overwrite the formatting style in your sheet.
 Alternatively, you can make a column in your sheet that uses concatenate to create a comma separated list (see the example inventory sheet in the next section for an example).

-Note: If you open a CSV in excel by double-clicking, it defaults to treating your card numbers and integers with scientific notation which will mess them up.
+Note: If you open a CSV (whether you created it yourself or downloaded it from the site to check your submission before finalizing) in spreadsheet software by double-clicking, it defaults to treating your card numbers and integers with scientific notation which will mess them up.
+It will trim leading 0s from your PINs and your card numbers will look like 2.0123E+15.
 You can get around this by ‘importing’ the document instead of ‘opening’ it.
 Read more about excel, data types, and CSVs here.
+Similarly, for Google Sheets you need to create a new sheet, format the cells as text, then paste in the contents of the CSV file and split to columns.
+Alternatively open the CSV using notepad or similar software instead of spreadsheet software.

 Once you add your card info just save as a CSV and upload.
 Alternatively, you copy the info (including ALL of the headers).
 Toggle the “Use paste/direct entry mode” switch and then paste the data in.